rohany/StandardML-GPU/docs/index.md

 through methods like `initInt` or `copyIntoIntArray`, a user can move between these objects and the built in Standard ML [`Array`](http://sml-family.org/Basis/array.html) structure to abstract away grungy manual copying, as well as ensuring that device data is never accessed from the host.
-A more experienced user can directly maniupate the data that these arrays point to, and explicitly launch their own more specified kernels if needed.
+A more experienced user can directly manipulate the data that these arrays point to, and explicitly launch their own more specified kernels if needed.

 ### GPU Sequences
 Our GPU Sequences are built on top of these GPU Arrays and are intended to be the main point of usage for the library.